run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 ## Access to the Virtual Assistant - Ticket Creation

-1. Click on the icon at the top of the screen called "Virtual Assistant" to talk to Anuva;
+1. Click on the icon at the top of the screen called "Virtual Assistant" to talk to Helper;
 2. Type your search or subject;
 3. The virtual assistant can identify knowledge or activities to be opened;
 4. When the virtual assistant gives the fallback message, the options "Talk to Attendant" or "Resume Attendance" are immediately displayed;